LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 Most of the time, the entire lighting doesn’t get affected by water.

-Only a couple of color spectrums can get damaged, affecting the brightness of the lights.
+Only a couple of color spectrums get damaged, affecting the brightness of the lights.

-While some aquarists may not bother and continue with the same lights, others don’t like to compromise on the color quality and brightness of the lights as it can lessen the aquarium beauty.
+While some aquarists may not bother and continue with the same lights, others don’t like to compromise on the color quality and brightness of the lights as it lessens the aquarium beauty.

 What To Do If LED Light Strings Get Wet?

-Even a small amount of water can damage them, especially if they are not wet-rated.
+Even a small amount of water damages them, especially if they are not wet-rated.

 If a wet-rated LED string gets wet, you need not worry as the moisture will not cause any damage.